barbazul/1kfa/mod_guide_player.md

 a character carries.
 These moves have a "Encumbrance Penalty" section, and describe how carried equipment affects their outcomes.

-At any time that it makes sense in the fiction, a character can drop items and equipment.
+At any time that makes sense in the fiction, a character can drop items and equipment.

 ## Pack - Precious and regular